(Also Called 'Depression Medicines - Medication')

 In order to prevent a relapse of depression, medicines are generally prescribed for 6 to 12 months after a first-time depression.
-When you and your doctor determine that you are better, you should expect to continue the medication for at least 4 to 6 months more, after which your doctor may gradually taper you off your medicine.
-Once you and your doctor have determined it is safe for you to stop taking your medicine altogether, you should continue to be monitored during periodic follow-up appointments (about every three months) to detect any signs of depression recurrence.
+When you and your provider determine that you are better, you should expect to continue the medication for at least 4 to 6 additional months.
+After this, your provider may gradually taper you off your medicine.
+Once you and your provider have determined it is safe for you to stop taking your medicine altogether, you should continue to be monitored during periodic follow-up appointments (about every three months) to detect any signs of depression recurrence.

-Long-term treatment with antidepressant medicine may be recommended to prevent further episodes of depression in people who have already suffered from two or more episodes of major depression, especially if the episodes have been severe or life-threatening.
-A history of depression in one’s family is another factor that may convince your doctor to prescribe long-term treatment.
+Long-term treatment with antidepressant medicine may be recommended to prevent further episodes of depression in people who have already suffered from two or more episodes of major depression.
+A history of depression in one's family is another factor that supports long-term treatment.